 If you’ve fallen in love with Naples (I don’t blame you!) and are keen to spend your second day in the city, I would definitely check out the underground of Naples, the Napoli Sotterrenea.

 Did you know that there are little streets all underlying the modern city?
 These underground tunnels were used by the Ancient Greeks and Romans, and up until WW2.
 SO COOL!
 A hidden city under the city!

 If you’re claustrophobic, these tunnels might not be the best idea.
 You can skip the really narrow parts, so if you’re keen, you can still go.
 Alternatively, the modern art museum is fascinating.
 And if you didn’t have time to go to the Archaeological Museum, now’s your chance!

 I would spend the rest of your day trying to find Naples’ best eats.
 Naples is known for their pizza, but there are so many other dishes that are worth trying too!
 Fried pizza is another speciality and is definitely worth a try, though I was STUFFED after only a few bites.
 Desserts, such as baba, should also be discovered!

 Christmas Alley is also a really wonderful street to visit year-round.
 You’ll find Christmas decorations up and for sale – these make fantastic gifts to bring home to your loved ones!

 - Christmas Alley (via San Gregorio Armeno) – all the Christmas decorations, all year round!

 - Churches!
 There are so many churches in Naples worth wandering into – peep your head into the church and see what’s inside!

-And just like that, you’ve spent a weekend in Naples!
+And just like that, you’ve spent a 2 days in Naples!
 There’s so much to do in Naples beyond what I’ve listed here, and so many places to explore with Naples as a hub.

 Like this post?
 Pin it!